Bosonization of Majorana modes and edge states: The bosonization method

 \section{The bosonization method}

 We consider a lattice system with fermionic degrees of freedom, whose number may vary from site to site.
-Real (Majorana) fermionic operators on the lattice site $x$ will be denoted by $\psi_{\alpha}(x)$, with the index $\alpha$ running from $0$ to $n(x)$ with $n(x) \geq 0$.
+Real (Majorana) fermionic operators on the lattice site $x$ will be denoted by $\psi_{\alpha}(x)$, with the index $\alpha$ (labeling Majorana modes) running from $0$ to $n(x)$ with $n(x) \geq 0$.
 They are hermitian and satisfy anticommutation relations

 The total number of independent Majorana operators

 is assumed to be even, which guarantees that

 anticommutes with every fermion.
 We assume that $(-1)^F$ is an exactly conserved quantity.
 Otherwise the Hamiltonian may be arbitrary.